pedromsantos/java-kata/16-esa-mars-rover/README.md

 - Commands can be in any EU official language.
 - N, S, E, and W are not translated.
-- We expect to support more EU official languages in the future
+- We expect to support more EU official languages in the future.
 - Language is specified in the first line of the message.

 Example input (same message using various EU languages)